-Note: For rollbacks to 18.1 or earlier, be aware that if you subsequently decide to roll forward again to the latest version (18.2 or later), the Admin UI "Switch Versions" feature is not supported.
+Note: For rollbacks to 18.1 or earlier, be aware that if you subsequently decide to roll forward again to version 18.2 or later, the Admin UI "Switch Versions" feature is not supported.
 Use only the command line rollback program for this purpose.

-Downgrading a Traffic Manager Manually
+Changing Your Traffic Manager Version Manually